 The GB job market

-There are currently five advanced services within the NHS community pharmacy contractual framework (CPCF).
+There are currently four advanced services within the NHS community pharmacy contractual framework (CPCF).
 Community pharmacies can choose to provide any of these services and many employers will expect pharmacists to deliver at least some of them.
 The advanced services are as follows:-

 - new medicine service (NMS)